 7 Rules for Claiming Dependents on Your Tax Return

-We’ve gone over all of the relationship tests above, but it’s really pretty simple.
-The individual needs to be a part of your immediate family, or a descendent of your immediate family.
+- A dependent child must be part of your family.
+It’s simple: The individual needs to be a part of your immediate family or a descendent of your immediate family.

 Examples of Qualifying Relatives

-Your adult daughter is 25 and single at the end of the year.
-She is unemployed and has lived with you all year.
+- Your adult child: Your adult daughter, 25, is single, unemployed, and has lived with you all year.
 While she’s too old to qualify as a child, the fact that her income is below $4,200 and you provided more than half of her support makes her a qualifying relative.

-Whether you’re an individual or a small business owner, Taxfyle can help you get connected with an experienced and licensed CPA professional to file your taxes.
-We’re a one-stop online tax service with a deep network of U.S. based CPAs and EAs who are ready and willing to assist you in any way they can.
+And if you would prefer to get a little help, there’s nothing to worry about: Taxfyle can connect you with an experienced and licensed tax professional to file your taxes.
+We’re a one-stop online tax service with a deep network of U.S.-based CPAs and EAs who are ready to assist.

 Get the latest posts delivered right to your inbox